LLM module — #: <prompt> for shell-command generation

 hint row above the prompt.

-Endpoint resolution
+Endpoint resolution (HTTP provider)

-Priority order — first non-empty wins:
+endpoint is discovered in this priority order — first non-empty wins:

-on shell-env state at fork time — a misconfigured .bashrc or a
+shell-env state at fork time — a misconfigured .bashrc or a

 launcher that strips env can leave the env-var paths silently